Krimson-Squad/osint-profiler/APIs.md

 ---

-Absolutely!
-Here’s an extended list of **more free and open-source OSINT APIs**, bringing the total to **50+ APIs**.
-These APIs cover a broader range of open-source intelligence sources, including additional security, social media, geolocation, and other investigative tools.

----

 ### 33. [ip-api](http://ip-api.com/)
 - **Description**: A fast and accurate IP geolocation API for location and organization data based on IP address.
 - **Free Tier**: Yes